byhumane/content_management/Content/Content management technical implementation.md

 One spreadsheet will be used to manage all objects.
 Each object will have its own sheet.
 In addition, many-to-many relationships between two objects will get a dedicated sheet.

-Keys will be generated automatically.
+Keys and file links will be generated automatically.
 To help data entry, value lists will be provided.
 Status will be also managed automatically.

+# File storage
+GCS will be used to store and serve contents and parts.
+One bucket will be dedicated to contents and a second one to parts.
+Files will be named after the content id plus extension.
+Contents and parts should be upload to GCS only after the creation process is completed.

+# LMS population
+Hierarchy, groups and contents with status 02 Testing and 03 Active will be created at the LMS.
+Hierarchy will give origin to courses.
+Contents are to be uploaded to form the course activities.
+Groups will generate categories and groups.

+At first, all integration will be done by hand.